How to Deep-Fry a Delicious Turkey and Other Fun Foods

 - Wrap the cooked turkey in foil and allow to rest for about 20 minutes before carving.

-- To check the amount of oil needed, put the turkey in the fryer pot, add water to cover it completely.
+- To check the amount of oil needed, put the turkey in the fryer pot and add water to cover it completely.
 Take the turkey from the fryer and measure the water.
 That is how much oil you will need.

 - Make sure the stem of your deep-fry thermometer is at least 1-inch in the oil.